Liverpool 1-2 Crystal Palace

 His first was a well-taken strike high into the net from Yohan Cabaye's low cross, his second a poacher's header from six yards after some lax Liverpool defending at a corner.

-Palace - who also earned a brilliant win at leaders Chelsea on 1 April - have now won six of their last eight league games to move on to 38 points, seven clear of danger and all but assured of another season of top-flight football.
+Palace - who also earned a brilliant win at leaders Chelsea on 1 April - have won six of their last eight league games to move on to 38 points, seven clear of danger and are all but assured of another season of top-flight football.

-Palace have now triumphed on their last three league visits to Anfield - the first team to achieve that feat since Chelsea in October 2005.
+They have now triumphed on their last three league visits to Anfield - the first team to achieve that feat since Chelsea in October 2005.

-Jurgen Klopp's Reds stay in third place, but they have now played two games more than Manchester City in fourth place and fifth-place Manchester United, who are just two and three points back respectively.
+Jurgen Klopp's Reds stay in third place, but they have played two games more than both Manchester City in fourth place and fifth-placed Manchester United, who are two and three points back respectively.

 Laboured Liverpool lack cutting edge